gregorym/bump/README.md

 ### `--tag`

-Will add a git tag (if the current project is a git repository and `--no-commit` has not been given).
+Will add a git tag with a tag prefix set defaulting to 'v' (if the current project is a git repository and `--no-commit` has not been given).

     bump patch --tag

+You can change the tag prefix by passing `--tag-prefix` option followed by a string or `FALSE` if you want no prefix.

+    bump patch --tag --tag-prefix v-
+    bump patch --tag --tag-prefix FALSE

 ### `--no-bundle`